Breaking is not bad – the B-girls face-off and delight the Paris crowds

 On her solitary appearance in the pre-qualifier, and to roars of approval from a capacity crowd at the hugely successful Urban Park, Talash ripped off her jacket to reveal a bib with the words “Free Afghan Women’.
 “I wanted to show people what is possible,” she said afterwards in the briefest of media interviews.

 Snoop Dogg officially opened the competition to the sound of his classic Drop It Like It’s Hot.
-The round-robin phase comprised four groups of four, in which each breaker faced off against the other with the top two in each section advancing straight to the knockout phase later on Friday.
+Almost five hours later, Ami, from Saitama in Japan, beat Nicka of Lithuania to be crowned the sport’s first – and possibly only – Olympic B-girl champion.

 A panel of nine judges – almost certainly the first officials in Olympic history to enter their seats via a group performance of the activity on which they were about to adjudicate – scored each breaker based on six criteria: technique, vocabulary (variety of moves), execution, performativity, musicality and originality.